Tarpan: 16th century free-ranging horses in Europe

 Wild horses still were common in the east of Prussia during the 15th and early 16th centuries.
 During the 16th century, wild horses disappeared from most of the mainland of western Europe and became less common in eastern Europe as well.
 Belsazar Hacquet saw wild horses in the Polish zoo in Zamość during the Seven Years' War.
 According to him, those wild horses were of small body size, had a blackish brown colour, a large and thick head, short dark manes and tail hair, and a "beard".
 They were absolutely untameable and defended themselves harshly against predators.

 Kajetan Kozmian visited the population at Zamość as well and reported that they were small and strong, had robust limbs and a consistently dark mouse colour.
 Samuel Gottlieb Gmelin witnessed herds in Voronezh in 1768.
 Those horses were described as very fast and shy, fleeing at any noise, and as small, with small, pinned ears and a short frizzly mane.
 The tail was shorter than in domestic horses.
-They were typically mouse-colored with a light belly and legs becoming black, although gray and white horses were mentioned as well.
+They were typically mouse-coloured with a light belly and legs becoming black, although grey and white horses were mentioned as well.
 The coat was long and dense.
 The horses at Zamosc were never called "tarpan" back in their lifetime.

 Peter Simon Pallas witnessed possible tarpans in the same year in southern Russia.
 He thought they were feral animals that escaped during the confusions of wars.
 These herds were important game of the Tatars and numbered between 5 and 20 animals.
 The horses he described had a small body, large and thick heads, short frizzly manes and short tail hair, as well as pinned ears.
 The colour was described as faint brownish, sometimes brown or black.
-He also reported of obvious domestic hybrids with light-colored legs or gray coats.
+He also reported of obvious domestic hybrids with light-coloured legs or grey coats.

 The tarpans of 18th century Europe

 The Natural History of Horses by 19th-century author Charles Hamilton Smith also described tarpans.
 According to Smith, the herds of free-ranging horses numbered from a few to hundred individuals.
 They often were mixed with domestic horses, and alongside pure herds there were herds of feral horses or hybrids.
-The color of alleged pure tarpans was described as consistently brown, cream-colored or mouse-colored.
+The colour of alleged pure tarpans was described as consistently brown, cream-coloured or mouse-coloured.
 The short frizzy mane was reported to be black, as were the tail and legs.
 The ears were of varying size, but set high on the skull.
 The eyes were small.

 According to Smith, tarpans made stronger sounds than domestic horses and the overall appearance of these horses was mule-like.